 Kedarnath Temple Opening and Closing Dates

-Kedarnath Temple will open for devotees on 14 May 2021.
-While the expected closing date is 6th November 2021.
-The opening date and time depends on the auspicious day of Akshaya Tritiya and declared on the Maha Shivaratri.
+Kedarnath Temple will open for devotees on 6th May 2022.
+While the expected closing date is 24th October 2022.
+The opening date and time depend on the auspicious day of Akshaya Tritiya and are declared on the Maha Shivaratri.
 Although, the closing date of the temple generally falls on the occasion of Bhai Dooj (October-November) every year.

-This revered Jyotirlinga remains open for 6 months of the year whereas the rest of the year it remains closed due to heavy snow.
-The date of the opening of the Kedarnath shrine is decided by priests of Ukhimath's Omkareshwar Temple after consultation of Panchang, the Hindu calendar.
-The Panchmukhi Doli of the Kedarnath Ji starts its journey from Omkareshwar Temple in Ukhimath and ends on the fourth day when the doors of the Kedarnath Temple opens for the pilgrims.
+This revered Jyotirlinga remains open for 6 months of the year, whereas it remains closed for the rest of the year due to heavy snow.
+Priests of Ukhimath's Omkareshwar Temple decide the date of the opening of the Kedarnath shrine after consultation with Panchang, the Hindu calendar.
+The Panchmukhi Doli of the Kedarnath Ji starts its journey from Omkareshwar Temple in Ukhimath and ends on the fourth day when the doors of the Kedarnath Temple open for the pilgrims.
 A large number of devotees take part in the procession.

 On the closing day of the temple, the deities and the priests shift the idol of Kedarnath Temple to the Omkareshwar Temple in Ukhimath.
 Pilgrims can visit there to seek blessings.